Februarysn0w/Spider3DSTools/README.md

 ## How do I compile?

 You need an arm-none-eabi-gcc toolchain installed.
 Then just run "make".
 The toolchain that is tested with is <http://www.yagarto.de/>.
+To build ROP for version 4.x or 5.x run "make ASFLAGS=-Dfw=4" or "make ASFLAGS=-Dfw=5" respectively.

 ## Scripts